iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 ### From Algorithms to Complexity Analysis

-Still, finding even a single NAsh equilibrium seems hard; how do we capture that?
+Still, finding even a single Nash equilibrium seems hard; how do we capture that?

 - Enter PPAD (“Polynomial Parity Arguments on Directed graphs”)